A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Incremental Predictive Coding

-To show that the above results hold in different set-ups as well, we have trained a classifier with $4$ and $5$ layers on a subset of $250$ images of the FashionMNIST dataset, following the framework proposed in \citep{whittington2017approximation}, and studied the training loss.
+To show that the above results hold in different set-ups as well, we have trained a classifier with $4$ layers on a subset of $250$ images of the FashionMNIST dataset, following the framework proposed in \citep{whittington2017approximation}, and studied the training loss.
 As it is possible to train an equivalent model using BP, we have done it using the same set-up and learning rate, and included it in the plot.
-This, however, prevents us from using the number of iterations as an efficiency measure, as the concept of inference and iterations are not present in BP.
+This, however, prevents us from using the number of iterations as an efficiency measure, as one iteration of BP is more complex than one iteration of PC, and are hence not comparable.
 As a metric, we have hence used the number of non-parallel matrix multiplications needed to perform a weight update.
 This is a fair metric, as matrix multiplications are by far the most expensive operation performed when training neural networks, and the ones with largest impact on the training speed.
 One iteration of PC and iPC have the same speed, and consist of $2$ non-parallel matrix multiplications.
-One epoch of BP, consists of $2L$ non-parallel matrix multiplications.
+One epoch of BP consists of $2L$ non-parallel matrix multiplications.
 The results are given in Fig.~\ref{fig:eff} (right).
 In all cases, iPC converges much faster than all the other methods.
 In the supplementary material, we provide other plots obtained with different datasets, models, and parameterizations, as well as a study on how the test error decreases during training.
-Again, many more plots with different parameterizations are given in Fig.~\ref{fig:eff_acc} in the supplementary material.